Sinner's prayer: Typical examples

 An early proponent of the sinner's prayer was the well-known American evangelist D. L. Moody.

 An early version of what some would consider the Sinner's prayer is found in Pilgrim's Progress by John Bunyan, published in 1678, Ninth Stage, Chapter 18:

 Various other versions of the prayer include:

 Support

 The Peace with God organization, and other evangelistic organizations and preachers, messengers (delegates) to the Southern Baptist Convention (SBC) 2012 annual meeting reaffirmed the Sinner's prayer after some debate:

 Criticisms

-The absence of any specific examples of people praying the Sinner's prayer in the Bible is also used by some to argue against it.
-There are also no examples of conversions in the Bible with people praying such a prayer.
-Though a more prominent concern is voiced by these authors mentioned below who say it creates within the sinner a false sense of security.